beetbox/beets/docs/plugins/discogs.rst

 This plugin can be configured like other metadata source plugins as described in :ref:`metadata-source-plugin-configuration`.

+The following configuration options are specific to the ``discogs`` plugin:

+- ``append_style_genre``: Appends the Discogs style (if found) to the genre tag.
+This can be useful if you want more granular genres to categorize your music.
+  For example, a release in Discogs might have a genre of "Electronic" and a style of "Techno": enabling this setting would set the genre to be "Electronic, Techno" (assuming default separator of ``", "``) instead of just "Electronic".
+  Default: ``false``
+- ``separator``: How to join multiple genre and style values from Discogs into a string.
+  Default: ``", "``
+- ``headings``: How headings should be handled
+  Default:
+- ``index_tracks``: How index tracks should be handled
+  Default:
+  For backwards compatibility, boolean values are also supported.
+When set to true, index tracks are used as a prefix (note that it doesn't make the distinction between index tracks and headings)

 There is one additional option in the ``discogs:`` section, ``index_tracks``.
 Index tracks (see the `Discogs guidelines
 <https://support.discogs.com/hc/en-us/articles/360005055373-Database-Guidelines-12-Tracklisting#Index_Tracks_And_Headings>`_),